 Some of the Cravins family moved to Ireland, but this topic is not covered in this excerpt.

 Another 58 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Cravinss to arrive in North America: Richard Craven who settled in Virginia in the year 1626; Susan Craven who settled in the same Colony in the year 1655; and Thomas, aged 17; who settled in the year 1655.
 Many of the name also landed at Philadelphia in the year 1805..

 Contemporary Notables of the name Cravins (post 1700) +

-- Donald R. Cravins Jr., American Democrat politician, Delegate to Democratic National Convention from Louisiana, 1996
+- Donald R. Cravins Jr., American Democratic Party politician, Delegate to Democratic National Convention from Louisiana, 1996

-- Charles Cravins, American Democrat politician, Delegate to Democratic National Convention from Louisiana, 1996
+- Charles Cravins, American Democratic Party politician, Delegate to Democratic National Convention from Louisiana, 1996

 Related Stories +